Interoception is the sense of the internal state of the body.

 is the image.

-As it is said that “people do not act on reason but on emotion” or “people are emotional animals,” emotions are very important in our lives.
-Avoiding people who evoke unpleasant emotions when nearby can lead to avoiding danger.
-Emotions play a significant role in making important choices such as “where to live” or “which group to belong to.”
+As it is said that “people do not act on reason but on emotion” or “people are emotional animals”, emotions are very important in our lives.
+Avoiding people who evoke unpleasant emotions when they are around can lead to avoiding danger.
+Emotions play an important role in making important decisions such as “where to live” or “which group to belong to.”

-In addition, humans are social animals and possess a high level of sociability mediated by complex emotions (higher-order emotions).
-Communication is extremely important in social living, and emotions also play an important role in communication.
+In addition, humans are social animals and possess a high level of sociability mediated by complex feelings (higher-order emotions).
+Communication is extremely important in social living, and emotions/feelings also play an important role in communication.

-Thus, emotions and affects have a fundamental importance in human life, including behavior, judgment, decision-making, and communication.
+Thus, emotions/feelings have a fundamental importance in human life, including behavior, judgment, decision-making, and communication.

 Interoception as the Basis of Emotion

 How does the bodily sensation of “interoception” relate to the psychological process of emotion?
 In recent years, there have been remarkable advances in neuroscience, and various mental functions have been elucidated in terms of which parts or networks of the brain are involved and how they are formed.
-It has been found that there is considerable overlap between the regions involved in emotion formation and those involved in interoceptive sensation.
+It has been found that there is considerable overlap between the regions involved in emotion/feeling processing and those involved in interoception.
 In particular, a region of the brain called the “insula” is said to play a central role in both.

 Emotions experienced in various situations in daily life.
 What influences those emotions?.